100

 But what is indirect marketing, and why is it popular among businesses?

-Let’s explore the indirect marketing meaning in detail and learn what are indirect marketing channels to help create a lasting impact.
+Let’s explore the indirect marketing meaning in detail and learn about indirect marketing channels and examples to help create a lasting impact.

 Direct Marketing Vs InDirect Marketing